GetStream/stream-chat-swift/README.md

 **StreamChatUI** is a framework containing highly customizable UI components to build your chat UI with Stream chat using UIKit or SwiftUI.

-If you want to build a fully custom UI and looking only for low-level chat SDK without UI components, check out [**StreamChat SDK**](https://github.com/GetStream/stream-chat-swift/tree/main_v3/Sources_v3/StreamChat).
+If you want to build a fully custom UI and looking only for low-level chat SDK without UI components, check out [**StreamChat SDK**](https://github.com/GetStream/stream-chat-swift/tree/main/Sources/StreamChat).

+If you want to check the last stable version (v2.x), please refer [here](https://github.com/GetStream/stream-chat-swift/tree/main_v2/)

 ---